TheNoobInventor/pi5-frigate-coral-tpu-pcie-nvme-ssd/README.md

 Kernel modules: apex
 ```

-Next let's check to see if the Google Coral is connected and detected by the Pi with this command,
+Next let's check if the Google Coral is connected and detected by the Pi with this command,

 ```
 ls /dev/apex_0